romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can you set a default security policy for all repositories in the 'my-org' GitHub Organization?
+Q: How can you set a default security policy for all repositories in the 'my-org' GitHub Organization?
 <details><summary>Show the answer</summary><p>

 - **By creating a SECURITY.md file in the my-org/.github repository**